AaronJ59/Projects/finance/README.md

 ### <ins>Description<ins>

-**Technologies Used**: Python, Flask, SQLite, HTML, CSS,JavaScript, Jinja,
+**Technologies Used**: Python, Flask, SQLite, HTML, CSS, JavaScript, Jinja,

 AJ Finance is a full-stack web application made for the purpose of simulating stock trading.
 Once you have registered and logged in, you can buy shares, sell your investments, query for a stock price, and view your transaction history and portfolio.
 You are given $10,000 in fake money and the freedom to invest into any stock.
 You can see your investments grow/diminish in your portfolio.